da0ka/ppmini/README.md

 Difference is maximum order. program No8 and No10 is 31, others are 7.

 ## ppmini.js
-Its file includes a function 'S' only.
-S does encoding/decoding. its size is 699bytes. no need for above all html.
+Its file includes a function '_' only. _ does encoding/decoding. its size is 614 bytes. no need for above all html.
 ### usage
 _(k,n,f)
 * @k ------ Array / Uint8Array.